 When a memory area is provided, that memory is entered before this method is invoked and exited after it returns.
 When no memory area is provided, the method may not allocate.
+Any attempt to allocate will result in an OutOfMemoryError.

-Any exceptions thrown by this method are silently caught and discarded by the infrastructure.
+Any exceptions thrown by this method cause the method to about and are silently caught and discarded by the infrastructure.